NEW TREES IN THE VILLAGE

 You may have notice some new trees have today been planted on the Plaistow and on the boundary between Bull Meadow and the Playing Fields.
 These came from the Trees and Landscape Division of South Cambridgeshire District Council and was arranged by our Tree Warden.

 On the Playing fields:

 2 Quercus Robur or English Oak

 Our thanks to Roz Richardson and Acacia.

-As we live in a conservation area, a good 'rule of thumb' to remember is, any tree that is over a metre high or metre wide needs planning permission before it is pollarded, trimmed or removed (the precise measurements are 75mm and 1.5m).
-If you are in any doubt, please contact the Tree Warden - he is more than happy to help and offer advice.
+As we live in a conservation area, a good 'rule of thumb' to remember is, any tree that has a diameter of 75mm, measured 1500mm from its base is protected.
+If under this 75mm it may be trimmed or removed If you are in any doubt, please contact the Tree Warden - he is more than happy to help and offer advice.

 The PDF above is the application form to request tree works.
 For further information pleas also see the link below.

 Great and Little Chishill Tree Warden: